Step Therapy & Prior Auth Trigger Rules

 target_gpi: str

-required_sequence: List[str] # GPIs that must be tried first
+required_sequence: List[str] # prerequisite GPIs that must appear in history

 requires_pa: bool = False